nexusacademics/LSAT-Rewired/TEST_HISTORY_GUIDE.md

 ## Troubleshooting

 ### No Data Shows Up
+1. **Demo Mode:** Data should appear immediately - check localStorage in DevTools
-1. Check that you're authenticated (logged in)
+2. **Authenticated Mode:** Check that you're logged in
-2. Check the browser console for errors
+3. Check the browser console for errors
-3. Verify your Supabase connection in .env file
+4. Verify your Supabase connection in .env file
-4. Make sure you actually completed a section (pressed Submit)
+5. Make sure you actually completed a section (pressed Submit)
+6. Try refreshing the Test History page

 ### Errors in Console
 - "User not authenticated" - You need to log in